In-District Opportunities

 ESOL, Newcomer and Migrant Education Programs

-All students and families who are new to the district and speak a language other than English start with an English language proficiency assessment to determine the best program for their skills.
+All students and families who are new to the district and speak a language other than English will take an English language proficiency assessment to determine the best program for their skills.

-- All WPS elementary schools are able to serve students who qualify for ESOL support and do not require special assignment.
+All WPS schools are able to serve students who qualify for ESOL support and do not require special placement.

-- Students may be assigned to a school as part of the Newcomer program if they have very recently moved to the United States as an immigrant or refugee and need more intense support to learn English as well as school and life skills.
-In these programs, students learn alongside others who are also new to the country.
+Students may be placed at a school as part of the Newcomer program if they have very recently moved to the United States and need more intense support to learn English.
+In these programs, students learn alongside others who are also new to the country and same age peers.

 Special Education Programs